GROWING UP AND AWAY, Lisa Schofield

 I was a crappy fiancée because I expressed doubts about living on the other side of the world.

 I was a crappy wife because I wanted to keep my surname.
 I was doubly crappy when I got sick on New Year’s Eve and couldn’t go to your friends’ party.
-You made me call and apologise, then you went anyway while I sobbed in front of the TV alone, watching the Sydney fireworks.
+You made me call and apologize, then you went anyway while I sobbed in front of the TV alone, watching the Sydney fireworks.

 Being 40,000 miles away from home at Christmas and surrounded by people who refused to speak English (even though they could) made me crappy, unfriendly and rude.
 I had to “make the effort” – even though I didn’t know the language.